Myra Page: Works

-In her posthumously published 1996 memoir, Page describes her anger at racial discrimination in her childhood, manifested by the treatment she witnessed of her Black friends and expressed in her first published piece, "Colorblind" in The Crisis magazine, published while she was studying at Columbia (c.
-1920) by W. E. B. DuBois, who became her friend.
+In her posthumously published memoir, Page describes the anger she felt during childhood when witnessing racial discrimination of her Black friends.
+She wrote about this experience in her first published piece, "Colorblind" (c.
+1920), included in The Crisis magazine by its editor and Page's future friend W. E. B. DuBois while she was studying at Columbia.

-By the late 1920s, as a radical, pro-worker, communist writer, Page became one of scores of American writers who embraced "Proletkult" (which, after Stalin came to full power, emerged as "Socialist Realism"), advocated in the US by New Masses editor-in-chief Mike Gold.
+In the late 1920s and early '30s, Page became one of the dozens of American communist authors who embraced "Proletkult" (which, after Stalin came to full power, emerged as "Socialist Realism"), advocated in the US by New Masses editor-in-chief Mike Gold.

-Of her works, Gathering Storm (1932) is significant as both proletariat novel and focal point on the "black-belt thesis," while Moscow Yankee chronicles an unemployed American autoworker who emigrates to the Soviet Union for work.
-"I did not see the novel as propaganda," she said of it.
+Of her works, Gathering Storm (1932) was significant both as a proletarian novel and an expression of the "Black Belt thesis".
+In Moscow Yankee (1935), she chronicles an unemployed Detroit autoworker who emigrates to the Soviet Union for a chance to work.
+She set herself the ambitious task of depicting Soviet life during the first five-year plan: "I did not see the novel as propaganda", she later said of it.
 Instead, she included it among a group of works on Gastonia, particularly by women.
-She calls Mary Heaton Vorse's account Gastonia (1929) as more reportage than novel.
-She considers the account of Olive Tilford Dargan (writing under pen name "Fielding Burke"), Call Home the Heart well written though romanticized.
-She considers Grace Lumpkin's book To Make My Bread equal to her own because they both "wrote from the same orientation" as Southern women who had seen poverty.
+She regarded Mary Heaton Vorse's Gastonia (1929) as more reportage than novel.
+She considered Call Home the Heart by Olive Tilford Dargan (published under pen name "Fielding Burke") as well-written though romanticized.
+She viewed Grace Lumpkin's book To Make My Bread as equal to her own because they both "wrote from the same orientation" as Southern women who had seen poverty.

-During the 1940s, Page published no more fiction books; her last novel, With the Sun in Our Blood (1950) was in fact drafted during the 1930s after transcribing an oral history by Dolly Hawkins, whom Page had known while they both were organizers in Arkansas.
+In the 1940s, Page published no additional works of fiction.
+Her last novel, With the Sun in Our Blood (1950), was drafted during the 1930s after transcribing an oral history by Dolly Hawkins, whom Page had known while they both were organizers in Arkansas.